Phonon-mediated superconductivity in doped monolayer materials: Graphene numerical results

 Using the parameter values in the preceding subsection, one may calculate the electron-phonon coupling strength \(\lambda\) as function of the chemical potential \(\mu\).
-This is shown in Fig.~\ref{fig_lambdaPlot_phContent}, with contributions from the four in-plane phonon modes shown in color.
+This is shown in Fig.~\ref{fig_lambda}(a), with contributions from the four in-plane phonon modes shown in color.
 The parameter \(\lambda\) incorporates both the strength of the effective potential at the Fermi surface and the density of states.
-Since the latter has a very systematic variation with the chemical potential, \(\lambda\) and the electronic density of states have similar profiles, as also shown in Fig.~\ref{fig_lambdaPlot_phContent}.
+Since the latter has a very systematic variation with the chemical potential, \(\lambda\) and the electronic density of states have similar profiles.
 In the low doping regime, the optical phonon modes, and the highest energy mode in particular, dominate the electron-phonon coupling strength completely.
-Due to the phonon energy in a given scattering process, as shown in the inset, the linear increase in electron-phonon coupling strength with chemical potential starts an energy scale of \(0.2 \; \mathrm{eV}\) below \(\mu=0\), corresponding to the phonon Debye frequency.
-Similarly, the peak in \(\lambda\) is shifted below the van Hove singularity.
+Fig.~\ref{fig_lambda}(b) shows the angular dependence of \(\lambda_\mathbf{k}\) on the Fermi surface for various dopings.
+As shown also in the inset, the Fermi surface anisotropy is increasing with doping, reaching values of order 2~\% close to the van Hove singularity.

-The effective potential \(V_{\mathbf{k}\mathbf{k}'}^\mathrm{ph-m.}\) is shown in Fig.~\ref{fig_effectivePotential}, where each subfigure shows the potential at a given incoming momentum \(\mathbf{k}\) at various outgoing momenta \(\mathbf{k}'\).
-For an incoming momentum \(\mathbf{k}\), the potential is attractive in a finite region around the Fermi surface corresponding to the energy of the incoming momentum, and becomes repulsive when the net kinetic energy transfer exceeds the phonon energy scale.
+The effective potential \(V_{\mathbf{k}\mathbf{k}'}^\mathrm{ph-m.}\) is shown in Fig.~\ref{fig_effectivePotential}(a) for incoming momentum \(\mathbf{k}\) at various outgoing momenta \(\mathbf{k}'\).
+The potential is attractive in a finite region around the Fermi surface corresponding to the energy of the incoming momentum, and becomes repulsive when the kinetic energy transfer exceeds the phonon energy scale.